Hypopharyngeal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Hypopharyngeal Cancer

 - Having Plummer-Vinson syndrome.

-Possible signs of hypopharyngeal cancer include a sore throat and ear pain.
+Signs and symptoms of hypopharyngeal cancer include a sore throat and ear pain.

 - A sore throat that does not go away.